anqueluc/DeepLearning-FakeNewsDetection/README.md

 You also need to <b>download the word embedding file</b> from ... and place the file right in the <i>data</i> folder.

-And to <b>download the result folder</b> from ... in order to have the weights of the best model among every trained one.
+And to <b>download the result folder</b> from ...  and put it aside th other folders, in order to have the weights of the best model among every trained one, thus being able to re-train one of our models or to train one of yours.

 ## Training